 Additional Program Costs (Beyond Standard Tuition/Fees and Textbooks)

 - Total cost depends upon preparatory coursework and extent of completion within the program (certificate/degree).
-Additional costs, estimated to be approximately $2,500, include textbooks, technology fees, directed practice travel expense, OrHIMA Convention, criminal history check, etc.
+Additional costs, estimated to be approximately $2,500, include textbooks, technology fees, directed practice travel expense, OrHIMA annual conference, criminal history check, etc.

-- Students are strongly encouraged to have access to a computer and high-speed internet.
+- Students are strongly encouraged to have access to a computer with a web camera and reliable high-speed internet.